HadrienG2/subwoofer/README.md

 ---

-To save on execution during interactive analysis, you can use criterion's regex-filtering mechanism to exclude some benchmarks from a run.
+To save on execution time during interactive analysis, it is a good idea to use criterion's regex-filtering mechanism to exclude some benchmarks from a run.
 For example, if you previously observed that the performance impact of subnormals does not seem to differ between f32 and f64, you can only run the benchmarks that take f32 inputs like this:

 ```bash
 cargo bench --features measure -- f32